Reactions to Cheating

 4. Don’t let a bad wound fester.

-Kaitlyn wrote: Well, never rush into a relationship cus then so many thngs go bad and wrong and someone ends up hurt. and as for a healthy way to move on, just trying to forget the guy and either relax and enjoy being single or start lookin for a new guy.
+Kaitlyn wrote: Well, never rush into a relationship cuz then so many things go bad and wrong and someone ends up hurt. and as for a healthy way to move on, just trying to forget the guy and either relax and enjoy being single or start lookin for a new guy.

 5. Don’t Engage in Missionary Dating.

-Why do some girls continue to attract and date known cheaters.
+Why do some girls continue to attract and date known cheaters?
 You would think that they would learn from their previous mistakes.
 Many times that happens because these girls have the secret desire to tame the wild man.
+They think they can make him a better guy.
 If you want danger and excitement, if you don’t care about long-term committed relationships, and being cheated on doesn’t bother you forge ahead.
 But if you are looking for love with known cheaters, then you’re looking in the wrong places.

 6. Don’t Think You Are the Exception.

-Dawn wrote: If you want to move on to the next boyfriend and you don’t want the same type of guy…#1 don’t do or look in the same place u met the 1st BF.
+Dawn wrote: If you want to move on to the next boyfriend and you don’t want the same type of guy…don’t look in the same place u met the 1st BF.

 THOSE ARE A FEW THINGS that you should not do.
 Have you been cheated on by someone?
 If so, how did you handle it and what are some ways you got through it?